LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 ## About this Example

-This example uses the same client as in 01quickstart (qs.q) but a different servant (servant.q)
+This example uses the same client as in 01quickstart (qs.q) but a different servant (servant.q) It will use plugins to implement authentication and authorization.

-The servant here has modifications which allow it to load and utilize plugins to optionally implement authentication, authorization, and exit on close.
+The servant will obtain its plugins from the env variable Q\_PLUGINS (for authorization).
+The load balancer mserve will obtain its plugins from the env variable MSERVE\_PLUGINS (for authentication).

+The Q\_SERVANTOF env variable is automatically set by mserve to its own ip address (from .z.a) when launching a servant.
+When this env variable is set, servant.q implements a stronger version of "exit on close" which only accepts connections from the specified IP address, and ensures that only one such connection is made, in addition to exiting upon disconnect.

+When Q\_SERVANTOF is not set, "exit on close" is NOT implemented in servant.q, allowing it to run independently.

 ## New/Modified Files

-servant.q - contains new functions (getrole, allowedfn) designed to be overriden to provide authentication and authorization. authent.q - provides authentication based on the username, password, and role in the file users.csv authriz.q - provides the allowed function names for each user role as specified in the file roles.csv exitOnClose.q - provides the line: .z.po:{ .z.pc:{exit 0}} to cause "terminate on lost connection".
+authent.q - Provides authentication based on the username, password, and role in the file users.csv authriz.q - Provides the allowed function names for each user role as specified in the file roles.csv servant.q - Contains new functions (getrole, allowedfn) designed to be overriden to provide authentication and authorization.
+            it also contains code to load the plugins listed in Q\_PLUGINS, and to restrict access to just the IP addres specifed in the Q_SERVANTOF environment variable.

 ## To Do and Observe